Mirimiri54322/FunnyGIF/README.md

 - colors (colors= however many colors the image has by default) Limits the maximum number of colors to the specified value.
 Setting this to more colors than the image has will not produce a visible result.
 - dither (dither=true) "true" or "false" for whether or not the image should be dithered.
 Only does anything if colors is set.
 It may be hard to notice the effect of this option.
 - speed (speed=1.0) A higher speed makes the GIF animate faster, and a lower speed makes it slower.

+## Feature Wishlist
+- Option to use predefined color palettes.
+So, like, changing all the colors to the closest one in a predefined set.
+- Option to force the same color palette on every frame (not predefined; generated based on the image and the colors in it).
+- Fix tearing that appears with larger images on larger screens.
+- Option to flip image.
+- Option to rotate image.
+- Option to play GIF in reverse.
+- Make the screen look nicer when the program is interrupted.
+- Option to automatically crop off pixels that are transparent on all frames.
+- Option to resize image.
+- Option to pixellate image more (4 "pixel" segments instead of 1 "pixel" segments).